-- SG climate change policy includes challenging targets to reduce carbon emissions but transport-related emissions are reducing very slowly. - Glasgow has the largest traffic volume of Scotland's local authorities. - Very few children cycle to school (3%) and less than 2% of adult commuters travel by bicycle. - There are wide variations in active travel to school, from 9% to 96% across Glasgow primary schools (Hands Up 2008). - Pedestrian casualty rates are two to three times higher in the most deprived areas compared with the least deprived areas.
+- SG climate change policy includes challenging targets to reduce carbon emissions but transport-related emissions are reducing very slowly. - Glasgow has the largest traffic volume of Scotland's local authorities. - In 2022, very few children cycled, scooted or skateboarded to school (5.7%) and just above 2% of adult commuters traveled by bicycle. - There are wide variations in active travel to school, from 9% to 96% across Glasgow primary schools (Hands Up 2008). - Pedestrian casualty rates are two to three times higher in the most deprived areas compared with the least deprived areas.

 - The number of licensed motorised vehicles in Scotland has more than doubled from 1.3 million in 1975 to over 3 million in 2021 (a rise of 135%). - Commuting on foot and by bus have more than halved in the last 45 years.
-In 2011, only 11% of Scottish commuters took the bus and only 11% walked to work. - In 2011, only a small proportion of people in Glasgow cycled to work (1.6%), but trips into and out of the city centre by bike increased by 165% between 2009 and 2021. - Adult and child road accident casualties have been reducing over time, but seriously injured cyclist casualties have risen in recent years.
+In 2022, only 14.2% of Scottish commuters took the bus and only 11% walked or cycled to work. - In 2022, only a small proportion of people in Glasgow cycled to work (2.2%), but trips into and out of the city centre by bike increased by 165% between 2009 and 2021. - Adult and child road accident casualties have been reducing over time, but seriously injured cyclist casualties have risen in recent years.